NoahBeckerman/Ironhack-final-project/README.md

 The main goal of the project was to find a interesting data set and apply some key learning points from [Ironhack].
-Some of these key points I will be showing today include the following:
+Some of these key points I have used, include the following:
  * Data Procurement
  * Data Wrangling
  * Data Cleaning